hintyu/react-tic-tac-toe/README.md

 # React Tic-tac-toe tutorial
 Simple tic-tac-toe app from React tutorial(https://reactjs.org/tutorial/tutorial.html)!
-to start with: 'npm start' on main directory.
+to start: 'npm install' to install packages, 'npm start' to start.

 # Challenges
 ~~0.
 Display the location for each move in the format (col, row) in the move history list.
 (DONE!)~~